 4. What is the extent and effectiveness of race- and gender-neutral measures that the agency could have in place for the next fiscal year?
 When determining the extent to which it could meet its overall DBE goal through the use of neutral measures, ADOT must review the race- and gender-neutral measures that it and other organizations have in place, and those it has planned or could consider for future implementation.

-Keen Independent's analysis of neutral remedies in Chapter 7 of the 2015 Disparity Study indicates that ADOT has implemented an extensive set of neutral measures.
+The 2020 Disparity Study analysis of neutral remedies indicates that ADOT has already implemented an extensive set of neutral measures.